 As a result of below-average long rains and subsequent reductions in crop production, the total food insecure population increased by approximately 15 percent between January and August.
 Acute malnutrition among children has increased by approximately 20 percent since April 2013.
 Anticipated average to above-average short rains, however, are expected to improve food security through December.

 Kenya hosts approximately 500,000 refugees, mainly from Somalia and South Sudan, in the Dadaab and Kakuma camps.
 Since the outbreak of conflict in South Sudan in mid-December, nearly 44,000 additional South Sudanese refugees have entered the country.
 Joint United Nations, donor, and Government of Kenya assessment missions report that most of these refugees depend on food assistance for survival.

 Food Assistance Programs

 The Office of Food for Peace (FFP) partners with the U.N.
 World Food Program (WFP) to provide relief and build resilience to chronic shocks among the most vulnerable populations in Kenya.
 In the arid and semi-arid areas, FFP supports food-insecure Kenyans through a variety of activities, including direct food distributions, food-for-assets and cash-for-assets.

 FFP also supports refugees living in the Dadaab and Kakuma camps, and their host communities, through direct food distributions, mother and child health and nutrition, supplementary feeding, and therapeutic feeding activities.

 |Fiscal Year 2014||$116.4 million||74,780 MT|

 |Fiscal Year 2013||$106.7 million||86,480 MT|

 |Title II Development||----||----|

-Food Security Situation information is provided by FEWS NET and WFP as of July 2014
+*Food Security Situation information is provided by FEWS NET, WFP and UNHCR as of October 2014